Apply

 All applicants to the MS and PhD program should have the equivalent of approximately 30 or more quarter credits in mathematics and statistics, which must include:

-• approximately three semesters or four quarters of calculus, which must include multivariate calculus
+• Approximately three semesters or four quarters of calculus, which must include multivariate calculus

-• one course in linear algebra
+• One course in linear algebra

-• one course in probability theory (calculus based)
+• One course in probability theory (calculus based)

 UW course equivalents that meet these requirements